nissy/txtmsk/README.md

 # txtmsk
-txtmsk encrypts the plain text.
+txtmsk encrypts and compress the plain text.

 ## Install
 ```